The Howard Stern Show (TV program): Lawsuits

 In May 1991, Stern was the subject of a $500 million lawsuit against him by Mark Glickman, the husband of a woman who was seen giving Stern a massage on the show.
 Glickman claimed he was ridiculed by people "snickering at me, pointing at me and laughing at me", but Stern's lawyer commented that Glickman had more reason to be upset at his wife than Stern.
 The case was dismissed in October, and an appeals court later affirmed the decision.

-In 1992, Lori Gedon, owner of a New Jersey-based real estate agency, filed a lawsuit against Stern and WWOR-TV after she inadvertently received over one thousands calls after a phone number that was used in a 1991 sketch about Jack Kevorkian matched the number of her business.
+In 1992, Lori Gedon, owner of a New Jersey-based real estate agency, filed a lawsuit against Stern and WWOR-TV after she inadvertently received over one thousand phone calls after a phone number used in a 1991 sketch about Jack Kevorkian matched the number of her business.
 The skit involved an actor portraying Kevorkian encouraging viewers to call the number for advice on suicide.
 Gedon sought $60,000 in lost business and telephone bills, plus punitive damages.